myspotontheweb/gitops-workloads-demo/README.md

 * [projects/test.yaml](projects/test.yaml)
 * [projects/prod.yaml](projects/prod.yaml)

-If you investigate you'll discover each file configures two things, an ArgoCD project and an ApplicationSet to deploy the helm charts.
+If you investigate you'll discover each file configures two things, an [ArgoCD project](https://argo-cd.readthedocs.io/en/stable/user-guide/projects/) and an [ApplicationSet](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/) to deploy the helm charts.
-Assuming each cluster is running ArgoCD you can bootstrap any of the workload sets as follows
+Assuming each cluster is running ArgoCD, you can bootstrap any of the workloads as follows:

-    kubectl -n argocd apply -f projects/dev.yaml
+    kubectl -n argocd apply -f projects/dev.yaml   # Run this against the "Dev" cluster

 # Software